4 Common Myths About Rolfing®

 Myth #2: Rolfing® is a form of deep-tissue massage.

 Rolfing’s approach and results are vastly different than massage.
 One is not necessarily better than the other because the goal of each work is different.
 Massage is meant to improve circulation, promote relaxation, and offer short-term pain-relief while Rolfing is a whole-body approach to balancing the body offering lasting changes in posture, alignment, and long-term pain relief.
 For instance, if a client complains of hip pain, a massage session will likely focus on the area to promote circulation.
 In a Rolfing session, the area of concern is often affected by a strain in another region of the body causing the hips to overcompensate.
 As the strain is relieved, the entire body and problem area return to a comfortable, pain-free state.
+In a session like this where there is manual therapy performed on the hips and legs, you may also find a greater sense of connectedness to the ground offering more balance and stability.
+These new and profound sensations are also more typical of a Rolfing session.

 Myth #3: Rolfing® is like Myofascial Release.

 To give some context, Rolfing influenced many therapies and techniques over the years.
 For instance, the creators of Myofascial Release Technique Robert Ward and John Barnes studied under Dr. Ida Rolf who developed Rolfing.
 Myofascial release is a technique which focuses on areas of the connective tissue or fascia to provide pain-relief and eliminate dysfunction.
-This is more of a corrective or fix-it approach.
+This is more of a corrective, or fix-it approach.
 Rolfing is a comprehensive, holistic system which includes a variety of techniques to facilitate change in the connective tissue bringing overall ease and balance to the whole body.
 Rolfing offers more complete lasting effects.
 Nevertheless, one does not exclude the other.

 Myth #4 Rolfing® is only for chronic pain.